Hudson Bay Park, Saskatoon: City Transit

 Hudson Bay Park is serviced by the City Transit Bus Route 3 (Hudson Bay Park/City Centre) & Route 7 (Dundonald/City Centre) of Saskatoon Transit.

 Layout

 The furthest roads to the east are Avenue H North (southerly section) and Avenue I North (Northerly section).
 Circle Drive marks the north and west section as it runs diagonally across the corner.
 31st Street is the southernmost boundary.

 Riversdale Kiwanis Park is along the south west corner running along Edmonton Avenue which runs within the neighbourhood parallel to Circle Drive.
 City of Saskatoon Vic Rempel Yards: Greenhouses and nursery are along 33rd Street and Avenue P North.
 St. Edward School is on Avenue P North across the street from the City tree Nursery.
 Henry Kelsey Park is along Avenue I North and Howell Avenue in the North east corner.
 Henry Kelsey School is located in the southern edge of the park along 33rd Street East.

-Shopping

-On Avenue P North is a small strip mall which contains Bow wow boutique at 1619 29th Street West.
-There are doctor's offices, Hair N' More, Bamboo Bistro Ltd in this strip mall as well as other amenities.
-There used to be a small grocery store at one time.
-At 33rd St and Ave P, on the south-west corner is a small strip mall with a family restaurant and lounge called the Mediterranean Inn.
-At the north-west corner is the Westview Co-op, including a Credit Union, grocery store and service station, both originally built in the 1960s.
-The service station was demolished and rebuilt in October 2014, and a new grocery store opened in May 2015.
-A stand-alone Credit Union was also built, opening in April 2015.